 They may cry, beg, try and negotiate.
 But you don’t have to engage.
 Be present, calm, invite their feelings, then remind them of the boundary and offer to support them accomplishing it.

 Another thing we want to recognize is where you are habitually using punishment.

-Things like blame, shame, guilt, and judgement.
+Things like blame, shame, guilt, and judgment.

-If any of these things are involved, you are using fear based control tactics to manipulate your child.
+If any of these things are involved, you are using fear-based control tactics to manipulate your child.

 A parent may feel that inflicting these painful experiencing on a child would cause them to stop the unwanted behavior.